Spring Hill Manufacturing

-Spring Hill Manufacturing is a General Motors factory in Spring Hill, Tennessee.
-The plant currently includes vehicle assembly (Cadillac Lyriq, Cadillac XT5, Cadillac XT6, and GMC Acadia) as well as powertrain, stamping and molding operations.
-The plant originally operated as the sole manufacturing facility for Saturn Corporation.
+Spring Hill Manufacturing is an automotive manufacturing plant in Spring Hill, Tennessee, United States, owned and operated by General Motors.
+The plant currently assembles the Cadillac XT5, Cadillac Lyriq and Cadillac Vistiq crossover SUVs for the North American market, and also includes powertrain, stamping and molding operations.
+It was developed from 1985 and launched in 1990 as the sole manufacturing facility for Saturn Corporation.